-Individuals get 5 minutes to speak.
-People representing organisations and groups get up to 10 minutes to speak.
-This time includes time for councillors to ask you questions.
-It is recommended that you leave a minute or two at the end of your presentation for questions.
-A timer will be displayed with the time that you have left for your presentation.
+This time includes time for councillors to ask you questions, and we recommend leaving a minute or two at the end of your presentation for questions.
+A timer will be displayed so you can see what time you have left.

 After the meeting

-Your name and the item which you spoke to will be recorded in the minutes of the meeting.
-The minutes will also note which organisation you represented if applicable.
+Your name and the item you spoke to will be recorded in the minutes of the meeting.
+The minutes also note which organisation you represented, if applicable.
 Anything distributed or tabled at the meeting will also become part of the public record.

 The minutes of the meeting are usually published on our website within two days of the meeting.

-If you have any accessibility needs, please contact Democracy Services as soon as possible and we’ll help you in any way we can.
+If you have any accessibility needs contact us as soon as possible and we’ll help you in any way we can.

 Room 16.09 Ngake (the Council Chambers) is fitted with a hearing loop and we are happy to book translators and interpreters as needed.
-You are welcome to participate remotely via Zoom.
-We will endeavour to help in any way that we can.
+You are also welcome to participate remotely via Zoom.